 As Section 151 Officer I have the Statutory Responsibility (supported by the Corporate Leadership Team and Elected Members) for ensuring compliance with the FM Code.
-I have carried out a full assessment Denbighshire's compliance the FM Code, as part of the annual review of the Annual Governance Statement and I can confirm that in my opinion Denbighshire is compliant with the code in the majority of areas.
+I have carried out a full assessment of Denbighshire's compliance with the FM Code, as part of the annual review of the Annual Governance Statement and I can confirm that in my opinion Denbighshire is compliant with the code in the majority of areas.
 However, areas of improvement have been identified, many of which are already underway, including:

-- Review and document complete Capital Process including SIG Terms of Reference, clear decision making, accounting and project management processes. - Development a clear long-term capital strategy. - Monitor on-going impact of Covid on services. - Develop and implement a new Budget Process for 2022/23 and beyond which hopes to embed long term decision-making and consultation as core principles - We will continue to lobby for multi-year indicative settlement figures from Welsh Government. - Complete the annual review of the Medium Term Financial Strategy. - Include Unearmarked Reserves figure in the Corporate Dashboard to compliment the annual outturn projections.
+- Review and document complete Capital Process including SIG Terms of Reference, clear decision making, accounting and project management processes. - Development a clear long-term capital strategy. - Monitor on-going impact of Covid on services. - Further develop the Budget Process to embed long term decision-making and consultation as core principles - We will continue to lobby for multi-year indicative settlement figures from Welsh Government. - Complete the annual review of the Medium Term Financial Strategy.

+• Include Unearmarked Reserves figure in the Corporate Dashboard to compliment the annual outturn projections.